Fluvian/lzkn64/README.md

 ```

 **RLE Submode 3**:
-Write a zero value for a length encoded in the command.
+Write a value (which is contained in the next byte) for a length encoded in the command.

 ```
 Size: 16 bits